HOUSTON – Houston Restaurant Weeks has returned.

-The charity dining event will run from August 1 through Labor Day weekend (Monday, September 5), meaning Houstonians will have 36 days to dine out and do good.
+The charity dining event began August 1 and continues through Labor Day weekend (Monday, September 5), meaning Houstonians have 36 days to dine out and do good.

 The month-long event offers Houston foodies two-, three-, and four-course prix fixe menus at set price points for brunch, lunch, and dinner.
 A long list of the area’s most popular restaurants are expected to participate, including eateries from the Galleria, Inner Loop, West Houston, East End, Midtown, Downtown, Sugar Land, Galveston and The Woodlands.

 Here are the price points for the prix fixe menus: $39 and $55 dinners and $25 for lunch or brunch.

 Participating restaurants will make donations based on their HRW sales: $2 per $25 meal, $4 per $39 meal, and $6 per $55.